Years ago back when this blog was brand new, it seemed I was on a mission to create projects with items I found at Dollar Tree.

-I hadn’t actually been to the Dollar Tree in over a month and a half when recently I ventured in to my local store innocently in need of hair ties for the girls.
+I hadn’t actually been to the Dollar Tree in over a month when recently I ventured in to my local store innocently in need of hair ties for the girls.

 My first mistake was wandering in a week before Thanksgiving because Christmas was in full bloom there.